pythonexcels/pythonexcels.github.io/_posts/2010-02-07-A-User-Friendly-Experience.md

 To keep things concise, this version of the script only allows the user to run the program by dragging and dropping files onto the program icon.
-Enhancing the script to support command line operation is left as an exercise for the reader.
+Enhancing the script to support command-line operation is left as an exercise for the reader.
 Let’s work through each of the usability issues below: